Observable signature of magnetic tidal coupling in hierarchical triple systems: Numerical solution to the evolution equations of the triple system

+where we use $f_{\rm GW}$ as defined in Eq.~\eqref{eq:f_Wen}.
+Having this in hand, we look at the difference between the evolution including the $0.5$PN coupling and the one including only the $0$PN coupling, namely $\Delta N \equiv N_{0.5\rm PN}-N_{0\rm PN}$.
+The integration is performed from $\hat{t}_i=0$ to $ \hat{t}_f=0.95~T_{0.5\rm PN}$, where $T_{0.5\rm PN}$ is the merger time corresponding to the magnetic case, which is the shorter one.
+This conservative cutoff enables us to compare the accumulated cycles over the same time interval while excluding the late inspiral, for which our model becomes less reliable.
+Note that this integrated estimate mixes the localized dephasing produced at resonance crossings with the cumulative difference in the inspiral rate, since the evolution including the magnetic coupling reaches merger earlier.

-remains entirely within the LISA sensitivity band ($0.001~\mathrm{Hz}$–$0.1~\mathrm{Hz}$) throughout the binary’s evolution.
-This implies that future observations with LISA will not only be able to capture the resonant dynamics of the inner binary driven by precession resonances, but also to detect relativistic effects arising from the $0$PN electric and $0.5$PN magnetic tidal couplings with the external SMBH.
-In particular, the magnetic coupling, having no Newtonian ($0$PN) analogue, would provide a distinctive relativistic signature of the SMBH’s tidal field in the strong-gravity regime.
+The results summarized in Tab.~\ref{tab:N_cycles_ratios} show that magnetic tidal coupling leads to an increase in the accumulated number of GW cycles in every configuration we considered.
+The difference becomes more pronounced as the outer eccentricity grows, consistently with the stronger modulation of the orbital evolution.
+Adopting the conservative detectability criterion that a phase difference of order one radian is measurable \cite{Li:2026uva,Maselli:2020zgv}, our qualitative estimate suggests that the magnetic tidal coupling may produce a potentially observable dephasing.
+This back-of-the-envelope analysis motivates the development of dedicated waveform models to properly quantify the detectability of relativistic effects arising from the $0$PN electric and $0.5$PN magnetic tidal couplings.
+In particular, the magnetic coupling, having no Newtonian ($0$PN) counterpart, could provide a distinctive relativistic signature of the SMBH’s tidal field in the strong-gravity regime.